piccolo-orm/piccolo_admin/docs/source/contributing/index.rst

 Cypress is a tool for running end to end tests.
 It enables us to check that the entire application is working as expected.

-Before launching it, make sure that Piccolo Admin front end code, and backend code are running (see above).
+Before launching it, make sure that the Piccolo Admin front end code and backend code are running (see above).

 Then launch Cypress as follows: